tigerzhang/bArt/CANVAS_IMPLEMENTATION.md

   - Zoom center: the zoom should center on the cursor/finger point and not the stage center when possible.
 Keep keyboard & mouse compatibility (`Cmd/Ctrl + MouseWheel`) + touch pinch.
   - Pan gestures: support `spacebar + drag` or two-finger pan on touch; provide a subtle cursor change while panning to show mode.
   - Fit viewport: keep the `Fit viewport` toolbar action; it should compute the bounding box of visible layers and adjust zoom/pan so content fits inside the view (accounting for overlay margins if the right/left panels are visible by default as overlays).
+  - Zoom menu: the `ZoomToolbar` includes a zoom percentage pill that opens a rounded `ZoomMenu` with preset zooms and actions:
+    - Zoom in / Zoom out (incremental — same effect as the + / - buttons)
+    - Fit to Screen (computes and centers content)
+    - Zoom to 50% / 100% / 200% (presets)
+    The `ZoomMenu` shows small keyboard hint tags (e.g., ⌘ +, ⌘ −) and closes on outside click; it uses the same store methods (`setZoom`, `setPan`) so the state is always consistent.

   ---

   ### Overlay & event propagation

   - Overlays should be implemented as a separate React layer above the `CanvasSurface` but below modal dialogs.
 Use CSS `pointer-events` to control if an overlay allows click-through to the stage.
+  - Popup menus (e.g., `ZoomMenu`) should anchor to the toolbar control, be placed in the overlay layer, and close on outside click.
+When open, menus should trap keyboard focus (arrow navigation, Enter to select, Esc to close) to follow accessibility guidelines.
+    - Anchor & alignment: menus are left-aligned with the toolbar control by default (menu left edge aligns to the toolbar control left edge).
+This gives consistent visual offset when toolbars are anchored to screen edges.
+    - No caret: menus do not display a caret/anchor arrow — prefer a clean rounded card that visually separates from the toolbar bubble.
+    - Toggle behavior: clicking the toolbar control when its popover is visible should hide the popover (the trigger toggles open/closed), in addition to closing on outside click or ESC.
+      - Implementation detail: when handling outside clicks, ignore clicks on the toolbar trigger element (use the `labelledBy` trigger id) so a single click on the trigger reliably toggles the menu instead of causing the menu to close then immediately re-open.
   - When overlays are interactive, they should trap events within their bounds.
 When a user initiates a drag on the stage and drags over overlays, temporarily set `pointer-events: none` on the overlays to allow smooth dragging operations (restore after drag finished).
   - For Konva, use stage `getPointerPosition()` to map screen positions; for pointer events that originate from overlay DOM elements, convert DOM coords to stage coords with `stage.getPointerPosition()` after calling `stage._pointerPos = {x,y}` if needed.